 Stay Among the Bears in the World's Most Remarkable Rolling Hotel—on the Tundra Itself!

 Day 1: Winnipeg, Manitoba

 Day 2: Winnipeg / Churchill / Tundra Lodge

 Fly to Churchill and transfer to the Tundra Lodge by Polar Rover, watching for Arctic wildlife against the vast tundra backdrop along the way.
 A presentation on polar bears by our Expedition Leader provides an enlightening introduction to our northern adventure.
 Dinner this evening is prepared by our professional chef, who resides at the lodge throughout the season.
-Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering across the snow around the lodge.
+Don’t be surprised, though, if our meal is interrupted by a mad dash to the windows to watch a polar bear lumbering over the muskeg or snow around the lodge.

 Days 3 & 4: Tundra Lodge—Polar Bear Viewing

 The Tundra Lodge is strategically positioned at the beginning of each season in a spot that attracts the greatest number of polar bears in the Churchill area.
-Inquisitive bears often approach the lodge, which features rows of windows and fenced observation decks to accommodate our own curiosity.
+Inquisitive bears often approach the lodge, which features rows of windows and raised observation decks to accommodate our own curiosity.
 We find Ursus maritimus

 even more majestic up close than we could have imagined.
 Yet these giant bears, the largest land carnivores in the world, are charming and whimsical, too, and we are aware of what a rare treasure it is to see them in their wild habitat.
 As we watch them interact, we're delighted by their antics and rugged beauty.
 We may see mothers protecting and teaching their cubs, young males play-fighting, or massive adults patrolling the shore as they wait for the bay to freeze, which signals the start of their winter seal-hunting season.

 Day 5: Churchill / Winnipeg